timotl/NTP-and-MK5017-emulation-for-Heathkit-clocks/README.md

 # Heathkit-GC-1092D
 Documentation and modification of original clock to use ESP32 module instead of MK5017.
-Completely reversible - no permanent changes to circuit.
+Uses original chip socket and only requires 5v power module No changes to the original hardware
-Includes schematic for interface board and INO code.
+Includes schematic and PCB for interface board
+Full code and description of function
 Documentation of the MK5017